Jackson King V

-The King V is an electric guitar made by Jackson Guitars.
+The King V is an electric guitar model made by Jackson Guitars.

 Origin and history

 The Jackson King V was originally named after Robbin Crosby of Ratt, his nickname being "King".
 Crosby popularized the guitar throughout the 1980s, however the guitar he played most often was his Double Rhoads guitar, a modified design of the Jackson Rhoads guitar.
-King V model surfaced as a downsized version of the Double Rhoads, which was designed and targeted for shorter, more ordinary person (Crosby was 6.5 feet/198 cm tall, hence the nickname "King").
+King V model surfaced as a downsized version of the Double Rhoads, which was designed and targeted for a shorter, more ordinary person.
+(Crosby was 6.5 feet/198 cm tall, hence the nickname "King").